If you worked in any of these countries, you could be due a Tax Refund

 Unfortunately, 1800 was not a leap year in the new Gregorian calendar but would have been in the old Julian system.
 Thus the treasury moved the start of the UK tax year from April 5 to April 6 and it has remained there ever since!

-Seeking the professional guidance of Taxback can streamline the process of completing your tax return, potentially ensuring a more accurate claim for your tax refund or rebate.
+Seeking the professional guidance of Taxback can streamline the process of completing your tax return, potentially ensuring a more accurate claim for your tax refund or tax rebate.

 Check out the UK tax dates